-The way to do this was for herders to rent land and purchase their feed and allow visitors to pay for the experience, thus helping support a safe winter environment the reindeer.
-The alternative was risking reindeer to famine on the mountains or no escape from predators.
+The way to do this was for herders to rent land and purchase their feed and allow visitors to pay for the experience, thus helping support a safe winter environment for the reindeer.
+The alternative was risking reindeer to famine in the mountains or no escape from predators.

 3. Polar Tromso Fjords Boat Tour

 This is definitely at the top of our list for excursions in Tromso.
-It was so cold that February day we headed out to see Norway by sea.
+It was so cold that February day, that we headed out to see Norway by sea.
 Yet we dressed as warmly as possible and enjoyed it immensely.